rmrk-team/rmrk-docs/docs/getting-started.md

 - [Singular](https://singular.app): the official NFT marketplace for RMRK NFTs: create and sell advanced NFTs
-- [Kanaria](https://kanaria.rmrk.app): NFT birds that can wear other standalone NFTs, equip and unequip items, and have multiple resources - the first production demo of RMRK 2.0
+- [Kanaria](https://kanaria.rmrk.app): NFT birds that can wear other standalone NFTs, equip and unequip items, and have multiple assets - the first production demo of RMRK's NFT 2.0

 ### Unofficial